yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Response wrapping allows users to perform an action and receive a wrapped response token instead of an immediate response
 - Warpping response has the following benefits: limit the time of secret exposure, only the reference to the secrets in transmitted
 - Dynamic secrets are generated on-demand.
 They are not stored or managed for an extended period, which significantly reduces the risk of exposure to malicious actors
+- `period=xxh` is used to set a fixed duration for the token's TTL.
+This means that the token will be automatically renewed every period duration until it is revoked or expires
 - Revoking a lease does not delete the actual secret data, but it prevents any further access to it
 - The PKI (Public Key Infrastructure) secret engine provides management of X.509 certificates, PKI allows for the secure storage of private keys, PKI automates certificate issuance and renewal
 - you can define 'sealType', 'storage backend', 'cluster name' in the configuration file